 10: Play with pets

 Snuggly, cute, playful fluffballs are the funnest thing ever and can really help you get in to littlespace.
-If you are interested in petplay, kittenspace etc then this can also help get in to that state of mind too.

 11: Build a blanket fort

 Build yourself a blanket fort and snuggle up inside it.
 Be creative and use your imagination!
 Your blanket fort can be anything you like, the only limit is your imagination.

 Building is more fun with two, get your partner or caregiver to help you, it can be a good bonding experience!
 Once built, your fort is somewhere comfy and safe you can hide in to help you relax in to your littlespace state of mind.